-“Blush and Gold started when Paul proposed to be at the end of 2015.
-I was a graphic designer so I knew I wanted to work on the stationery for the wedding, and then the more I started thinking about it and designing for my own wedding, I realised that it would something I could potentially do as a business.”
+“Blush and Gold started when Paul proposed to me at the end of 2015.
+Originally, I was a graphic designer so I knew I wanted to work on the stationery for the wedding.
+One day I thought about designing for my own wedding and I realised that it was something I could do as a business.”

 What does a typical day in the office/studio look like for you?

 “In the morning we tend not to talk to each other much, we just try and focus on replying to emails and anything that has been building up since the previous day.
-We sort of work separately in the morning, and then lunchtime is when we sort of discuss things that we need to discuss together.
+We sort of work separately in the morning, and then lunchtime is when we discuss things.
 Sometimes it’s about moving a project along or dealing with some suppliers that might need input from both of us.
-And in the afternoon we go back to work, but if we manage to do as much work as possible in the morning, we try and be a bit more relaxed in the afternoon.
-So something we’ll just go for a walk, or go shopping or a meal.
+In the afternoon we go back to work, but we try and be a bit more relaxed.
+So sometimes we’ll just go for a walk, or go shopping and have a meal.
 The afternoon is a bit more flexible.”

 “We both work really well in the morning, I think we just work better ourselves.
-Working together that’s really taught us quite a lot of things and morning is the best time for us for work.
+Working together has really taught a lot of things including that morning is the best time for us for work.
 So we do like to have our afternoon.”

-“I think there are two things to it because I think living together as a couple and then working together are two completely separate things, because you have to understand how each other works.
-You might have been with someone from a long time, we’ve been together 10 years, but we’d never really worked on any projects together or done anything like this.
-So working together and learning how each other worked and each other idiosyncrasies and, the key is knowing how not to annoy each other, which is probably the best thing we learned.”
+“Living together as a couple and then working together are two completely separate things.
+You have to understand how each other works.
+We’ve been together 10 years, but we’d never really worked on any projects together or done anything like this.
+So learning how each other worked was an adventure.
+The key is knowing how not to annoy each other, which is probably the best thing we learned.”

-“We do have a rule that at 5/6 o’clock or whenever we leave the office, we don’t talk about work until the next day.
-I think that’s something that we had to develop as a bit of barrier to keep our lives a little bit sane.”
+“We have a rule that whenever we leave the office, we don’t talk about Blush and Gold until the next day.
+I think that’s something that we had to develop as a bit of barrier to keep ourselves sane.”